The Issue

 Everyone should have access to responsive services to help them feel safe and heal from the harm done to them.

-Statistics show that individuals from certain underserved populations, namely those with disabilities, Deaf and Hard of Hearing, religious minorities such as Muslims and Orthodox Jews, and LGBTQ+ individuals experience higher rates of violence and abuse, including victimization, discrimination, and other stressful experiences.
+Research shows that individuals from underserved communities, including people with disabilities, Deaf and Hard of Hearing individuals, religious minorities such as Muslims and Orthodox Jews, and LGBTQ+ individuals, experience higher rates of violence, discrimination, and other traumatic stressors.
+Ensuring that services are accessible, inclusive, and affirming is essential to reducing these disparities and supporting every survivor’s right to safety and healing.

 Working Towards a Solution